 We teach a variety of curricula, ranging from community building and watershed ecology to forest and seashore ecology and more.
 Our small study groups usually range from 8-12 students in size, with at least one adult chaperone present and one OAC instructor.

 Day programs are usually from about 9:00 AM to 2:30 PM, with lunch on the trail.
 At the end of each day, we meet to debrief, discuss scheduling, and clean program areas.
 We typically finish around 4:30 PM.
-Overnight programs are most often (but not limited to) one-night/two-day programs, beginning at around 9:00 AM the first day and ending sometime after lunch the next day; evenings run no later than 9:00 PM.
+Overnight programs are most often (but not limited to) one-night/two-day programs, beginning at around 9:30 AM the first day and ending sometime after lunch the next day; evenings run no later than 9:00 PM.
 Afterschool programming typically runs from about 2:30 PM to 5:30 PM.

 Our school program teaching staff is an intimate group of between 6 and 8 in the spring and fall, falling to 2 or 3 in the winter.

 Spring and Fall

 Spring and fall are seasons of change, and Tanglewood and Blueberry Cove are the perfect places to teach and experience up-close the natural movement and wonders of the earth and its inhabitants.

 Our winter programs are run by only a few staff members and we incorporate winter ecology and/or winter living skills into our regular curricula.
-The groups are smaller in size, but they still come for both day and overnight programs.
-The overnight groups stay in wood-heated cabins.
+Programs take place at schools (as outreach) and at our sites.
+The majority of programming in the winter season is after school at Blueberry Cove.